How is Drive Shack Inc.'s (NYSE: DS) stock expected to perform amid current market woes? - The Dwinnex

 Revenue Estimates

-According to 3 analysts, the current quarter’s revenue is expected to be $87.07M.
+3 analysts predict $87.07M in revenue for the current quarter.
 It ranges from a high estimate of $91.3M to a low estimate of $83.38M.
 As of the current estimate, Drive Shack Inc.’s year-ago sales were $74.09M, an estimated increase of 17.50% from the year-ago figure.
 For the next quarter, 3 analysts are estimating revenue of $81.25M, an increase of 15.20% less than the figure of $17.50% in the same quarter last year.
 There is a high estimate of $84.8M for the next quarter, whereas the lowest estimate is $78.8M.

 A total of 3 analysts have provided revenue estimates for DS’s current fiscal year.
 The highest revenue estimate was $331.8M, while the lowest revenue estimate was $317.68M, resulting in an average revenue estimate of $323.94M.
 In the same quarter a year ago, actual revenue was $281.86M, up 14.90% from the average estimate.
 Based on 3 analysts’ estimates, the company’s revenue will be $405.7M in the next fiscal year.
 The high estimate is $426.83M and the low estimate is $387.49M.
 The average revenue growth estimate for next year is up 25.20% from the average revenue estimate for this year.